Cyclodestruction: Cyclocryotherapy

 Cyclocryotherapy is done by freezing the ciliary processes of the eye.
-In neovascular glaucoma, cyclocryotherapy is advices when medical control of IOP is not possible.
+In neovascular glaucoma, cyclocryotherapy is advised when medical control of IOP is not possible.

 Complications

 Inflammation, retinal detachment, hypotony, phthisis bulbi and sympathetic ophthalmia are some common complications of cyclodestructive procedures.
 Since there is risk of inflammation which lead to hypotony and phthisis bulbi, cyclophotocoagulation must be done with extreme caution in uveitic glaucoma.
 Pain, hyphema and iridocyclitis are possible complications of TS-CPC.
 Fibrin exudates, hyphema, cystoid macular edema and loss of vision are possible complications of ECP.

 History

 The first surgical procedures to reduce intraocular pressure of the eye, by decreasing production of aqueous humor, by damaging the ciliary body by diathermy, penetrating cyclodiathermy or surgical excision was done in the early twentieth century.
 Cyclodestruction by diathermy was first performed by Weve in 1933.
 In 1949, Berens et al. described cyclo-electrolysis.
 Cyclocryotherapy was first described by Bietti in 1950.
 Cyclodestruction by cyclophotocoagulation was first performed by Beckman et al., in 1972, using a ruby laser.
 ECP was developed by Martin Uram in 1992.